turbot/guardrails-samples/hub_content/policy_packs/aws/ec2/deny_unapproved_ami_publisher_for_instance/README.md

   - "@turbot/aws-ec2"
 ---

-# AWS EC2 instance deny unapproved AMIs
+# Deny AWS EC2 instances with unapproved AMIs and/or publisher accounts

 This policy-pack stops/terminates EC2 instances that use unapproved AMIs and/or publisher accounts, using Terraform.
 It automates the creation and setup of necessary Guardrails policies to which will allows Guardrails to automatically detect and stop/terminate unapproved instances.